 But This Agency is Different

-A few years ago, I had a colleague that was business partner call me up and tell me about the amazing agency he just hired to assist in his inbound marketing.
+A few years ago, I had a colleague that was a business partner call me up and tell me about the amazing agency he just hired to assist in his inbound marketing.
 They were far more expensive than my agency, but they had worked in his industry for a decade and had a unique program that would deliver exceptional results.
-I scratched my head and told him I was disappointed that he didn't ask for our help.
-He looked at me and said, “You don't understand, this agency is different.”
+I scratched my head and told him I was disappointed he didn’t ask for our help.
+He looked at me and said, “You don’t understand, this agency is different.”

 He was right, he fired them as soon as the contract was up.
 Not only that, the agency owned many of the resources so he walked out of the relationship with nothing.

-It's frustrating because that revolving door often leaves the disappointed client at our doorstep – with the budget wasted, and no time to rebound.
-No doubt that those clients hit this agency's doorstep as well.
+It’s frustrating because that revolving door often leaves the disappointed client at our doorstep – with the budget wasted, and no time to rebound.
+No doubt that those clients hit this agency’s doorstep as well.
 One of the issues one of the founders brought to the surface was the lack of customer loyalty.
-We've seen a very similar issue – you work hard to move a customer forward and they leave you for a silver bullet (that never hits its target) or a cheaper service.
+We’ve seen a very similar issue – you work hard to move a customer forward and they leave you for a silver bullet (that never hits its target) or cheaper service.

 When it really stings, we keep an eye on the client after they leave.
 For instance, this was a customer that we increased organic traffic and subscriptions that resulted in millions of dollars of revenue.
-It appears they're right back to when we started helping them… so not only is the revenue gone, so is the investment they made in our agency.
+It appears they’re right back to when we started helping them… so not only is the revenue gone, but so is the investment they made in our agency.